NissimHadar/hifi/BUILD_UWP.md

 Verify that High-Fidelity is not running.

 Open `%HIFI_DIR%\build\hifi.sln` using Visual Studio.
+On the first build, Visual Studio will install UWP components.

+In addition, Windows will keep opening __Settings__.
+Ro stop this, select _Developer mode_.

 Change the Solution Configuration (next to the green play button) from "Debug" to "Release" for best performance.